AbhignaVKumar/First-Person-View-Glasses-for-Surgeons/README.md

 In February 2024, **Dr. Senthilvelan**, an arthroscopic surgeon specializing in shoulder, elbow, and wrist procedures, sought a solution to **record and stream live video** from the surgery room for **training and reference**.
 Existing solutions were **bulky and expensive**, limiting accessibility in clinical setups.

-This inspired the development of a **lightweight, affordable, and intelligent pair of FPV (First Person View) goggles** that allow surgeons to stream and record live video from their own perspective, without interrupting their workflow.
+This inspired the development of a **lightweight, affordable, and intelligent pair of FPV (First Person View) glasses** that allow surgeons to stream and record live video from their own perspective, without interrupting their workflow.

 ---